sagiadinos/garlic-player/README.md

 Arguments:
 SMIL_INDEX        Path to SMIL index

-Binaries (Linux/Windows) of v0.1.0 can be downloaded at [garlic-player.com](https://garlic-player.com)
+Binaries can be downloaded at [garlic-player.com](https://garlic-player.com)

 ## Features
  - Support for multiple screens